nicolabs/nicobot/README.md

 - Note that a _search_ is done on the messages (not a _match_) so it is not required to specify a full _regular expression_ with `^` and `$` (though you may do, if you want to).
 This makes the pattern more readable.
 - The pattern is labeled 'yes' so it can be easily identified in the JSON output and counted as a positive match

-Also you can notice the importance to define patterns that don't overlap (here the message matched both 'yes' and 'no') or to handle unknow states.
+Also you may have noticed the importance of defining patterns that don't overlap (here the message matched both 'yes' and 'no') or being ready to handle unknow states.

 You could parse the output with a script, or with a command-line client like [jq](https://stedolan.github.io/jq/).
 For instance, to get the name of the matched patterns in Python :